kyperbelt/adapted-strength/frontend/README.md

----
-title: Adapted Strength Web App FrontEnd
----
-# Adapted Strength Web App FrontEnd
+# Adapted Strength Web App Frontend
+The frontend of this application is developed for mobile first.